pkalivas/radiate/docs/selectors.md

 # Selectors

 ___
-Selectors in a genetic algorith are responsible for selecting individuals from the population to create the next generation.
+Selectors in a genetic algorithm are responsible for selecting individuals from the population to create the next generation.
 Radiate does this in two ways, selecting for survivors and selecting for offspring.
 The survivors get passed directly down into the new generation, while the offspring are used to create new individuals through genetic operators like mutation and crossover.
 The `Population<C>` is treated as a